A Vision

 A Vision: An Explanation of Life Founded upon the Writings of Giraldus and upon Certain Doctrines Attributed to Kusta Ben Luka, privately published in 1925, is a book-length study of various philosophical, historical, astrological, and poetic topics by the Irish poet William Butler Yeats.
-Yeats wrote this work while experimenting with automatic writing with his wife Georgie Hyde-Lees.
+Yeats wrote this work while experimenting with automatic writing alongside his wife Georgie Hyde-Lees.
 It serves as a meditation on the relationships between imagination, history, and the occult.
 A Vision has been compared to Eureka: A Prose Poem, the final major work of Edgar Allan Poe.

 Yeats published a second edition with alterations in 1937.